Posted by Diggory Gordon

 Our events kicked off with a talk by Sir Tim Smit (known for The Lost Gardens of Heligan and the Eden Project) on ‘Creating Eden wherever you are’, backdropped by a wall of lush greenery.
-On Wednesday, BBC Click’s Kate Russell hosted a panel discussion on ‘Creative Cornwall’ with our own Martin Nixon on the panel, along with leading figures from Sanders Studio, 3WhiteHats and Headforwards.
+On Wednesday, BBC Click’s Kate Russell hosted a panel discussion on ‘Creative Cornwall’ with our own Martin Nixon on the panel, along with leading figures from Sanders Studios, 3WhiteHats and Headforwards.

 We took the chance to showcase our new ecommerce website for Tom Raffield, while MARK Product launched StudioSCAPE, their new furniture range that integrates plants directly into the pieces.
 We finished the festival off with another panel discussion, this time on whether there’s a place for plastic in the future of design, led by design journalist Katie Treggiden.